-Seven graduate internships are being offered at key cultural centres across the city for the next two years, with applications beginning in mid March.
-Each Internship will provide practical vocational experience, training and development across a range of arts administration skills including: event planning, organisation and delivery; finance and fundraising; budget administration and management; together with an awareness of the importance of marketing, publicity, communications and PR.
-In addition, insight may be gained into key operational areas including box office, front of house, technical and production depending on the specific host placement.
+There are seven internships available annually.
+Each internship will provide practical vocational experience, training and development across a range of arts administration skills including: event planning, organisation and delivery; finance and fundraising; budget administration and management; together with an awareness of the importance of marketing, publicity, communications and public relations.
+In addition, insight may be gained into key operational areas including box office, front of house, technical and production depending on the specific host organisation.

 Who is eligible?

-These Internships are exclusively for students from the priority groups listed below.
-This is to ensure that students from backgrounds underrepresented in Higher Education can fully access the opportunities available to all students and to improve social mobility.
-To be able to apply, you must be a home fee paying student at the University of Nottingham, want to gain practical experience to support your future career development in the creative and cultural sector, and meet one or more of the criteria below:
+Creative Pathways internships are exclusively for students occupying one or more of the priority groups listed.
+This is to ensure that students from backgrounds in the United Kingdom that are underrepresented in Higher Education can fully access the opportunities available to all students and to improve social mobility.
+You must also be a home fee-paying student at the University of Nottingham with a permanent UK address; want to gain practical experience to support your career development in the creative sector, and meet one or more of the criteria below: